Isotype (immunology)

 There are also two light chain isotypes κ and λ; however, there is no significant difference in function between the two.
 Thus an antibody isotype is determined by the constant regions of the heavy chains only.

 IgM is first expressed as a monomer on the surface of immature B cells.
-Upon antigenic stimulation, IgM+ B cells secrete pentameric IgM antibody formed by five Ig monomers are linked via disulfide bonds.
+Upon antigenic stimulation, IgM+ B cells secrete pentameric IgM antibody formed by five Ig monomers which are linked via disulfide bonds.
 The pentamer also contains a polypeptide J-chain, which links two of the monomers and facilitates secretion at mucosal surfaces.
 The pentameric structure of IgM antibodies makes them efficient at binding antigens with repetitive epitopes (e.g. bacterial capsule, viral capsid) and activation of complement cascade.
 As IgM antibodies are expressed early in a B cell response, they are rarely highly mutated and have broad antigen reactivity thus providing an early response to a wide range of antigens without the need for T cell help.

 IgD isotypes are expressed on naive B cells as they leave bone marrow and populate secondary lymphoid organs.
 The levels of surface expression of IgD isotype has been associated with differences in B cell activation status but their role in serum is poorly understood.

 The IgG, IgE and IgA antibody isotypes are generated following class-switching during germinal centre reaction and provide different effector functions in response to specific antigens.
 IgG is the most abundant antibody class in the serum and it is divided into 4 subclasses based on differences in the structure of the constant region genes and the ability to trigger different effector functions.
 Despite the high sequence similarity (90% identical on the amino acid level), each subclass has a different half-life, a unique profile of antigen binding and distinct capacity for complement activation.
 IgG1 antibodies are the most abundant IgG class and dominate the responses to protein antigens.
 Impaired production of IgG1 is observed in some cases of immunodeficiency and is associated with recurrent infections.
 The IgG responses to bacterial capsular polysaccharide antigens are mediated primarily via IgG2 subclass, and deficiencies in this subclass result in susceptibility to certain bacterial species.
 IgG2 represents the major antibody subclass reacting to glycan antigens but IgG1 and IgG3 subclasses have also been observed in such responses, particularly in the case of protein-glycan conjugates.